Road safety in Canterbury

 Further information about road safety

-The NZ Transport Agency manages the Crash Analysis System (CAS) - New Zealand’s primary tool for capturing information on where, when and how road crashes occur.
+The Transport Agency manages the Crash Analysis System (CAS) - New Zealand’s primary tool for capturing information on where, when and how road crashes occur.

 A list of road safety resources has been published by the Ministry of Transport.